cocos-creator/docs-3d-deprecated/en/editor/extension/contributions-messages.md

 ### methods

-Type {string[]} Optional
+Type `{string[]}` Optional

 The method queue triggered by the message.

 This is an array of strings.
 The strings are methods on the extension or panel.

-If it is a method on the extension, directly define "methodName", if you want to trigger a method on the panel, you must fill in "panelName.methodName" (panel.methods).
+If it is a method on the extension, directly define `methodName`, if you want to trigger a method on the panel, you must fill in `panelName.methodName` (panel.methods).

 ## Define broadcast message

 When developing an extension, you need to send some notifications to other extension after completing an action.
-If these notifications also need to be displayed on the "Message List" panel, you can define the message like this:：
+If these notifications also need to be displayed on the **Message List** panel, you can define the message like this:：

 ```json5
 {